RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 9.md

 How could they have gotten lost?

-It's a pretty straight shot from Trouble's room to the reception, and with how tired Debug was, Brun could see no way for them not be found.
+It's a pretty straight shot from Trouble's room to the reception, and with how tired Debug was, Brun could see no way for them to not be found.

 Brun turned around and started to head back to where she came from.
 If she was also out and looking, they could find the room empty and set out in search for her.
-But as she got part way through the reception again she heard an odd noise.
+But as she got part way back through the reception again she heard an odd noise.

 It sounded like someone struggling to lift or push something, like they were doing serious work.

 But it came from behind the reception desk.

-Brun hadn't seen anyone at the desk so she assumed the currently on shift people were doing stuff elsewhere, the time right before dawn was a great time to get chores and tasks done around the hotel.
+Brun hadn't seen anyone at the desk, she assumed the currently on shift people were doing stuff elsewhere The time right before dawn was a great time to get chores and tasks done around the hotel.

 She backtracked a few steps, leaning to see if she could spot who was back there and what they were doing.
 If it wasn't anything serious she could ask for help finding Debug and Trouble.